reteekarokde/first/README.md

 # first
-This is my git repository
+This is my git repository.
-Ritika Rokde
+ My name is Ritika Rokde.